Student Assessment

-As Florida's premier program for assessing student artwork, FAEA's K-12 Student Art Assessment & Virtual Exhibition program serves as a tool to help visual art teachers develop their art programs, foster performance in the classroom, and celebrate the artistic achievements of Florida's students, teachers, and school art programs.
+The FAEA Florida Student Art Assessment (previously known as the K-12 Student Art Assessment & Virtual Exhibition) is Florida's premier program for assessing student artwork.
+This program serves as a tool to help visual art teachers develop their art programs, foster performance in the classroom, and celebrate the artistic achievements of Florida's students, teachers, and school art programs.
+The Florida Student Art Assessment also meets the Florida Seal of Fine Arts requirement for a statewide juried exhibition.

 Only one entry per student is allowed, each submission must be created 100% by a single student (no group projects and no teacher embellishment), and content must be appropriate.